Untwisted Gromov-Witten invariants of Riemann-Finsler manifolds: Setup and statements

 where $l _{g _{t}}$ is the length functional with respect to $g _{t}$, then $\{g _{t}\}$ is $\beta $-taut.
-It follow that sky catastrophes of vector fields on closed manifolds are not geodesible by metrics all of whose geodesics are minimal, Appendix \ref{appendix_bluesky}. \end{theorem} For example, the hypothesis is trivially satisfied if $g _{t}$ have the property that all their class $\beta $ geodesics are minimal.
-In particular, if $g _{t}$ have non-positive curvature then $\{g _{t}\}$ is taut, again by the Cartan-Hadamard theorem.
+It follows that sky catastrophes of vector fields on closed manifolds are not geodesible by metrics all of whose geodesics are minimal, Appendix \ref{appendix_bluesky}. \end{theorem} For example, the hypothesis is trivially satisfied if $g _{t}$ have the property that all their class $\beta $ closed geodesics are minimal in their homotopy class. \begin{corollary} If $g _{t}$, $t \in [0,1]$ have non-positive curvature then $\{g _{t}\}$ is taut. \end{corollary} \begin{proof} [Proof] This follows by the theorem and by Lemma \ref{lemma_nonpositiveistaut}. \end{proof}

 Fuller at the end of ~\cite{cite_FullerIndex} has asked for any metric conditions on vector fields to rule out sky catastrophes, see Appendix \ref{appendix_bluesky}.
 By the above, non-positivity of curvature is one such condition.
+So this is a partial answer to his question.

-\begin{remark} Note that if sky catastrophes were never geodesible then the geodesible Seifert conjecture would follow, by the main result of ~\cite{cite_SavelyevFuller}.
-Hence, this is a subtle situation and it now seems to be plausible that sky catastrophes for geodesible and Reeb families of vector fields do exist.
-The qualitative structure of such potential geodesible or Reeb sky catastrophes is somewhat understood by results in ~\cite{cite_SavelyevFuller}, and ~\cite[Theorem 1.10]{cite_SavelyevFuller} in particular.
+Note that if sky catastrophes were never geodesible (or at least if geodesible sky catastrophes are necessarily unstable, as was conjectured in ~\cite{cite_SavelyevFuller}) then the geodesible Seifert conjecture would follow, by the main result of ~\cite{cite_SavelyevFuller}.
+Hence, this is a subtle question.
+The qualitative structure of such potential geodesible or Reeb sky catastrophes is somewhat understood, ~\cite[Theorem 1.10]{cite_SavelyevFuller}.
 But this does not greatly aid constructing potential examples, which must be topologically very complex, (there are necessarily infinitely many suitably synchronized bifurcation events).
-No results prior to the theorem above are known to me aside from those mentioned by Fuller himself in ~\cite{cite_FullerIndex}. \end{remark}
+No results prior to the theorem above are known to me aside from those mentioned by Fuller himself in ~\cite{cite_FullerIndex}.